sictweb/bti425-2020/notes/week11.md

 Continue working on [Assignment 2](/graded-work/assign2).

-Your professor will be available to help you online during your scheduled timeslot.
+Your professor will plan to have good availablity during the week.
 Information about how this works is documented here:

 Prof. McIntyre's sections:
 * Full info is in a recent email
 * Will be using the Microsoft Teams app
-* Will be available for online real-time help during the regular Tuesday timeslots
+* Will be available for online real-time help during daytime hours
 * Contact is the email address, peter.mcintyre -at- senecacollege.ca

 Prof. Alam's section: